Burqa by country: Netherlands

 The States General of the Netherlands enacted a ban on face-covering clothing, popularly described as the "burqa ban", in January 2012.
 In 2018, the Netherlands implemented a partial burqa ban that prohibits wearing face-covering clothing, including burqas and niqabs, in specific public places such as government buildings, schools, and public transportation.

-The burqa ban came into force on 1 August 2019 in schools, public transport, hospitals and government buildings, but there are doubts over whether it will be applied in practice.
-Amsterdam Mayor Femke Halsema spoke out in her opposition of the law.
+The burqa ban came into force on 1 August 2019 in schools, public transport, hospitals, and government buildings, but there are doubts over whether it will be applied in practice.
+Amsterdam Mayor Femke Halsema spoke out in her opposition to the law.
 She stated that removing someone wearing a burqa from public transport in the capital would not be fitting with current Dutch society.
-Chairman of the Dutch Public Transport Association Pedro Peters also voiced his opinion on the ban.
+Chairman of the Dutch Public Transport Association, Pedro Peters, also voiced his opinion on the ban.
 Peters said: "You are not going to stop the bus for half an hour for someone wearing a burqa", waiting for the police to arrive; "we are also not allowed to refuse anyone because we have a transport obligation".
 Known officially as the Partial Ban on Face-Covering Clothing Act, the act also details that those who refuse to uncover their faces may pay a fine of at least €150 and can be arrested.
 Dutch police have also stated that enforcing the ban is not a priority, and that they likely would not respond to a complaint within a thirty-minute timeframe.